-- ART 110 can be counted as an GT-AH1 or as an elective class, if taken as a GT-AH class, students should choose another elective. - Students can take ENG 122 and an additional GT-CO3 course instead of ENG 121 and ENG 122. - 3 6 total GT-AH credits must not be courses listed in the additional required courses.
+ART 110 can be counted as an GT-AH1 or as an elective class, if taken as a GT-AH class, students should choose another elective.

-- Students planning to transfer to CSU-FC will be required to complete a 200-level foreign language for completion of the BA in Art - Art History.
+- Students planning to transfer to CSU-FC will be required to complete a 2000-level foreign language for completion of the BA in Art - Art History.
 Students will be expected to be prepared upon completion of the associate's degree to take an intermediate foreign language or be able to pass the CSU-FC Foreign Language placement exam at the sophomore level.
 It may not be possible to complete the BA in Art - Art History concentration in two years without this prior foreign language competency. - This course is 5 credit hours.
 CSU students are recommended to take a foreign language sequence.